 Call Our Los Angeles, CA H-1B Visa Lawyer Right Away

-At the Law Office of Joshua L. Goldstein, PC, our California employment immigration attorneys have extensive experience representing H-1B visa applicants.
+At the Goldstein Immigration Lawyers, our California employment immigration attorneys have extensive experience representing H-1B visa applicants.
 To schedule a confidential discussion with an experienced lawyer, please contact us today.
 With a law office in Los Angeles, we serve clients throughout the region, including in Orange County, Ventura County, and San Bernardino County.
 Call (213) 262-2000.

 - New California Law Grants Detainees Enhanced Right to Sue For-Profit Prisons for Abuse - October 1, 2020

 - California Expands EITC, YCTC Access to All Immigrants: What You Need to Know - September 21, 2020

 - Whistleblower Accuses ICE of Medical Neglect, COVID-19 Violations, and Forced Hysterectomies - September 18, 2020